-Wing officials stay off the sideline to watch blocking.
+At the snap wing officials should take one step into the offensive backfield.
+They stay off the sideline and watch blocking.
 They trail any play up the middle or on their side always remaining off the field of play and are responsible for progress beyond and behind the line-of-scrimmage, blocking patterns, outside in, tight end, pulling lineman, lead block.
 They have responsibility for the ball carrier and tackler when the ball carrier reaches the line of scrimmage.

 On a sweep to their side the wing official observes blocking in front of the ball carrier and takes several steps into the offensive backfield to get a better angle on blocking and ensure they are not in the way of the runner.
 When the runner reaches the line of scrimmage the wing official takes over responsibility for the ball carrier from the Referee.